-A: We strive to keep as many options available to you, but each delivery service requires different equipment and specifications.
-If you find an amazing service – let us know so we can get in touch with them.
+A: We strive to keep many options available to you, but each delivery service requires different equipment and specifications.
+The current list above are providers that have proven they can deliver your spots correctly and on-time.

 Q: Will you store my commercials for me?

-Q: How late can my commercials arrive and still make its air time?
+Q: How late can my commercials arrive and still make its slot?

 Q: Why is it important to use an ISCI or Ad-ID code to identify a file?

 A: ISCI’s are an Industry Standardized Commercial Identifier that conforms to standard format.
-ISCI’s identify commercials that air on commercial television worldwide and keep your media identified.
+ISCI’s identify commercials that air and keep your media identified.
 Most ISCI’s are pre-assigned by advertisers, but if you need help creating a ISCI code, use this link for some useful tips: http://en.wikipedia.org/wiki/International_Standardized_Commercial_Identifier